top of page

 Once you have the manuscript set up with the right fonts and spacing, there are a few other things you can do to help your manuscript look clean and complete.

-Run spell check one last time.
 You will have an editor clean this manuscript up later, but the cleaner it starts out, the less expensive it will be and the less time the editor will need.
 In traditional publishing, this gives you a higher chance of being selected.
 In self-publishing, this saves you time and money.

-Name the file something simple and professional.
 The title of the book and your name are usually a good way to go.
 Do not include any notes to yourself about the version in the title.
 Things like "final," "updated" "with prologue" etc. make the manuscript look unfinished and can make it harder for them to search in a large slush pile.
 If you have a lot of versions of the manuscript, make sure to save your submission-ready copy somewhere easy to find or be sure to rename the file before you send it in.

-After you've finished following all these steps, don't forget to read the submission guidelines for the publisher, editor, or agent that you are submitting to.
+After you've finished following all these steps, don't forget to read the submission guidelines for the publisher or agent that you are submitting to.
 View the submission guidelines as something of a test.
-If you can't follow their instructions during the submission process, you might show an agent or publisher that you will be difficult to work with.
+If you can't follow their instructions during the submission process, you show an agent or publisher that you will be difficult to work with.
 For many agents or publishers, an improperly formatted manuscript will be a warning sign and they will pass on your manuscript.

 With that in mind, if they do not provide instructions, don't pester them for details.
 Provide a clean manuscript in the requested format and through the requested means and use your best judgement (or the above list) in order to make it look professional and easy to read.